 You will need some supplies prepared to make sure your recovery goes well:

 - Loose-fitting clothing that opens from the front

 - Ice packs ready to use for swelling

-- A post-op bra if your surgeon doesn’t provide it already
+- A post-op bra if your surgeon doesn’t provide one already

 Of course, the most important thing you need before your breast augmentation is an amazing, experienced surgeon like Dr. Coan.
-So contact CARE plastic surgery now for a consultation.Return to Overview
+Contact CARE plastic surgery for a consultation today.Return to Overview